 You Don't Need A Standing Desk

 The workspace alternatives may be snake oil.
-Tier 4 manager Justin Jacobs has the solution.
+Tier X manager Justin Jacobs has the solution.

 You’ve read the headlines: Sitting is the new smoking, increasing your risk of Type-2 diabetes, cardiovascular disease, and many types of cancer.
 Plus, it makes it harder to stay strong and limber.
-“The muscles that help you stand and extend—such as the spinal erectors, glutes, and mid traps—aren’t used when you’re sitting, so over time they weaken,” says Justin Jacobs, Tier 4 manager at Equinox TriBeCa.
+“The muscles that help you stand and extend—such as the spinal erectors, glutes, and mid traps—aren’t used when you’re sitting, so over time they weaken,” says Justin Jacobs, Tier X manager at St. James in London.
 “Prolonged sitting also causes the muscles that assist in flexing the hips and spine to stiffen.”

 So when standing and treadmill desks emerged as health-promoting alternatives, c-suite types everywhere ditched their traditional workstations en masse.
 But, according to a recent meta-analysis from Cornell University, standing and treadmill desks introduce their set of own physical imbalances, because the type of work done at a desk (typing, using a mouse, writing, etc.) is best done in a stable, seated position.
 There goes the magic bullet.

 To offset damange, focus on active sitting during your workday, and then consider tweaking some of your go-to workout moves.
 “The gym is a great place to start,” says Jacobs, who designed these smart alternatives to eight of the most popular seated strength exercises.
 “In addition to decreasing your sitting time, going through these movements under load can help counteract the damage that sitting has done.”
 Make your next workout count even more by taking a stand.